James B. Duke Professor of History

 Ramaswamy, S. "Beyond appearances?
 Visual practices and ideologies in modern India - Introduction."
 CONTRIBUTIONS TO INDIAN SOCIOLOGY 36, no. 1-2 (2002): VII-XII.
 (Introduction)

 Ramaswamy, S. "Remains of the race: Archaeology, nationalism, and the yearning for civilisation in the Indus valley."
-The Indian Economic & Social History Review 38, no. 2 (June 2001): 105-145.
+Indian Economic and Social History Review 38, no. 2 (January 1, 2001): 105-145.
 Full Text

 "Charity and Philanthropy in South Asia."
 Edited by Ramaswamy, S and Osella, F. Modern Asian Studies 52, no. 1 (2018).
 (Special Issue)